poojarjoshi/ansible_project/README.md

 &lt;/IfModule&gt;

 #Application Deployment details:
-1.Have downloaded 'petstore' app and deployed in both the tomcat in nodes.
+1.Have downloaded 'petstore' app and deployed in both the tomcat nodes.
 2.Have added index.html in both tomcat1 and tomcat2 nodes.
 3.tomcat1 index.html page content:
 Hello from tomcat1 ..